-We decide to walk back to the hotel, through a beautiful park with a statue of King Rama VI.
+We decide to walk back to the hotel, through a beautiful park with a statue of King Rama VI and officially begin our Bangkok tour.
 We are surprised by Bangkok – all that we have heard had led us to expect a gruesome and dirty city.
 At least for the few kilometres between Wireless Road and Surawong, it is a decidedly modern and prosperous city.
 We turn onto Surawong Road from King Rama IV Road, and there is the Jim Thompson store.
 Jim Thompson was an American stationed in Bangkok after WWII, who virtually single-handedly revived the Thai Silk industry in the 1960s.
 We go in – the silks are truly beautiful, and most of them do not conform to our stereotype of what silk can be We wander to the 2nd, then the 3rd, and then the 4th floors – to the furniture department and the upholstery silks.
 These fabrics are beautiful, and again, for the most part, are not what we expected silk upholstery fabric to look like.
 We decide that the next time we decorate a home, we are coming to Bangkok and that there will be a huge amount of silk involved.
 Greg has asked to leave the store early because of the frustration of not being able to buy anything.

 On the Klongs

 Our hotel is just down the street, and we head in to wash our faces – it is the hot season here, 38 degrees, but not as humid as Bali so we aren’t noticing the heat quite as much as we did there, but the smoke and smog sting our throats and eyes and crust our faces.
 We head out immediately to walk to the river.
 After a couple of blocks, a tuk-tuk driver convinces us to go for a ride.
-He takes us to a pier on the river, and we negotiate (Greg: down to just over 50% of original asking price, yeah!
+He takes us to a pier on the river, and we negotiate (Greg: down to just over 50% of the original asking price, yeah!
 John!) a tour of the river and through the klongs (canals).
 The tour we get is worth every penny!
 We go through many different areas – some apparently very middle class, a couple of homes we pass clearly belong to very wealthy people, but most of what we pass evidences heartbreaking poverty – although this is very decidedly a more prosperous country than what we saw in Indonesia.
 The thing that gets us today is the number of people – adults and children – swimming and bathing in both the river and the klongs – this is water that you and I would not dream of putting our baby finger into, let alone jumping in and frolicking.

 A Late Lunch and Dinner